cateschick/CompSci201-Project-7-Huffman/README.md

 # CompSci201 Project 7: Huffman

 <h2>Introduction</h2>
-This project was done as a part of CompSci201: Data Structures and Algorithms at Duke University.
+This project was completed for <i>CompSci201: Data Structures and Algorithms</i> at Duke University.

 <h2>Project Overview</h2>
 <h3>Taken from the project description:</h3>